 This meant that, for some couples, many dream honeymoon destinations around the world were out of the question.
 Since the Covid-19 pandemic began in late 2019, Zika has had little prominence in the media.
 However, the Zika virus is still something you should have all the information about.

 If you’re wondering, does the Zika virus affect my honeymoon?
 Is the Maldives Zika free?
 Is Hawaii Zika free?
 Where are the best tropical destinations without Zika?
 Where can I find beaches without Zika?
+Is there a Zika virus vaccine?
 Read on for all you need to know about Zika virus and planning a honeymoon!

 Disclaimer: It is essential to get medical advice from a registered medical practitioner or health care provider in your home country.
 For up-to-date information regarding the Zika virus, please visit the United States Centers for Disease Control (CDC) website, which we have found to have the most relevant and updated information.
 You can also check your own country’s medical advice (although they may not have been updated recently because of the pandemic) – here are links to European Union | Ireland | United Kingdom | Australia | Canada | New Zealand.